Provatart/hawtdawg-all-ears/FAQ-2.md

-anither faq file created and edited by addison in sangite branch
+another faq file created and edited by addison in sangite branch